-If you're caught in between bacon re-ups, you can get your bacon fix from the Bacon Salt and Bacon Sunflower Seeds.
-These flavorings are the culinary equivalent of getting a tender, pen-written love letter on artisinal bacon-scented paper.
-Temporarily separated by space and time, carry these and bacon is with you, wherever you are.
+You can get your bacon fix from the bacon flavored snacks.
+This flavoring is the culinary equivalent of getting a tender, pen-written love letter on artisanal bacon-scented paper.
+Temporarily separated by space and time, carry this and bacon is with you, wherever you are.

 Bacon has always made straight A's for 'plays nicely with others.'
 We've gathered an assortment of awesome bacon-enhanced snacks from the obvious popcorn flavors to the exotic Sir Fancis Bacon Peanut Brittle.
 Want a deliciously twisted night in?
 Grab a bowl of bacon popcorn and put on Charlotte's Web.
 Want to impress your date with something better than chocolates?
 Sir Francis Bacon Peanut Brittle.
 If it doesn't work they're probably not a keeper.